niks02/lambda/readme.md

-# lambda
+# Lambda
 - Lambda will get triggered on an SNS event and will write to specified Kafka topic

 # Env Variables
 - MSK_CLUSTER_ARN - Kafka ARN to fetch broker URL
-- AWS_REGION - AWS Region where lambda is present
+- AWS_REGION - AWS region where lambda is present
 - KAFKA_WRITE_TOPIC - Kafka topic where lambda will write

 # Building the service